 Denied Entry to Canada

-There are several reasons of denial of entry into Canada.
-Firstly, an individual may be denied entry into Canada because of lack of documentation of identification.
-This also applies to insufficient identification of minors (children under 18).
+There are several reasons for the denial of entry into Canada.
+Firstly, an individual may be denied entry into Canada because of a lack of documentation of identification.
+This also applies to the insufficient identification of minors (children under 18).
 Other reasons may include having criminal convictions.
-Entry may also be denied if an individual is travelling with prohibited items.
+Entry may also be denied if an individual is traveling with prohibited items.
 Lastly, no permit can prohibit a person from entering Canada.

 What is Temporary Resident Permit & Who Can Apply for TRP?